-Virtual Network Computing (VNC) allows you to use GUI applications over a remote connection.
-If you only have one application to run, consider using X11 forwarding, instead.
+Virtual Network Computing (VNC) allows you to use GUI applications in a desktop environment over a remote connection.

 Initial VNC Server Configuration

-Windows users will need a VNC client and a capable SSH application like Putty or MobaXterm (which also includes VNC and tools for creating SSH tunnels).
+Linux, macOS and some Windows environments already include an SSH client.
+Some Windows users may need to install an application like MobaXterm (which also includes VNC and tools for creating SSH tunnels).
 Adapt the instructions below as needed for your environment.

-In your session on ENIAC, type this command:
+After logging into your account on ENIAC, type this command:

 Please set a strong password that is not the same as your PennKey password.
-Your session should look something like this (but with the actual account name and display number):
+Your session should look something like this:

 VNC is now configured for your SEAS account on any SEAS machine that mounts your home directory (ENIAC, Biglab, Speclab, and other linux machines managed by CETS).
 You can reset your VNC password at any time by repeating these steps.